Applying to Form a New Group

 Before applying, please familiarize yourself with the following information.

-- You must demonstrate that your group won’t be redundant to an existing student group (partial list with details) (comprehensive list of names) (existing constitutions with missions statements), and that your existence will benefit our community.
+For example, you must demonstrate that you won’t be redundant to an existing student group and that your existence will benefit our community.

-- Membership must be open to AND limited to all law school students
+1. Membership must be open to AND limited to all law school students.

-- Leaders must also be members of the organization
+3. Leaders must also be members of the organization.

 Please note that all students who are thinking about starting a new student organization should attend Student Services’ “Student Organization Training,” which is usually held in September every year.

-- Step 2.
-The Student Senate Parliamentarian will correspond with you, and then the Senate's Recognition Committee will review your application and will determine whether to recommend your new student organization for recognition by the Student Senate.
-You will be notified of when the Committee will be meeting to review your application and will have the option of attending this meeting.
+• Step 1: The Senate's Recognition Committee will review your application and will determine whether to recommend your new student organization for recognition by the Student Senate.

-- Step 3A.
-If your new student organization receives a favorable recommendation from the Recognition Committee, the Senate will vote on the Committee's recommendation at its next full meeting.
+• Step 2: If your new student organization receives a favorable recommendation from the Recognition Committee, the Senate will vote on the Committee's recommendation at its next full meeting.
+You will be invited to present at the meeting, there will be a short question period, then a vote.

-- Step 3B.
-If the Recognition Committee DOES NOT recommend that the Senate recognize your group you will have the opportunity to amend your application in light of the explanation for rejection provided by the Parliamentarian and the Recognition Committee will review any amended applications and produce a final recommendation.
+• Step 3: If the Recognition Committee DOES NOT recommend that the Senate recognize your group you will have the opportunity to amend your application in light of the explanation for rejection provided by the Parliamentarian and the Recognition Committee will review any amended applications and produce a final recommendation.
 The Senate will vote on both favorable and unfavorable recommendations of the Committee at the next meeting designated for these appeals.
-You may appeal the recognition committee's vote at this meeting.
+You may appeal the recognition committee's vote, or the Senate vote at the following senate meeting.

 According to the Senate’s bylaws (VI.B.2), your Constitution and/or bylaws MUST contain the following: